-Public order offences are governed by the Public Order Act 1986 and cover a whole host of offences from a riot to the use of threatening or abusive language in public.
+Public order offences, governed by the Public Order Act 1986, cover a broad spectrum of crimes, from riots to public threatening or abusive language.

 The law relating to public order offences can often seem complicated, so it is important to obtain expert legal advice at the earliest stage if you have been accused or arrested of such an offence.

-Public order offences usually involve the use or threat of violence, abuse or harassment towards an individual or a group.
-A conviction for this type of offence, even where no one has been hurt or property damaged, can result in damage to a person’s reputation or career prospects, a criminal conviction and in more serious cases, a prison sentence.
+Public order offences usually involve the threat or use of violence, abuse or harassment towards an individual or a group.
+A conviction for this type of offence, even when no one has been hurt or any signs of property damage, can cause harm to a person’s reputation or career prospects, a criminal conviction and in more serious cases, a prison sentence.

 What are the different types of offences?

 Section 1 of the Public Order Act covers a Riot offence.
-This is where 12 or more people are present together, use of threaten unlawful violence with a ‘common purpose’ and their conduct (or behaviour) would cause a ‘reasonable’ person to fear for their personal safety.
+This is where 12 or more people are present together, threatening unlawful violence with a ‘common purpose’ and their conduct (or behaviour) would cause a ‘reasonable’ person to fear for their personal safety.

 A riot can occur in either a public or a private place.
 This offence is tried on indictment which means it will always be dealt with in the Crown Court.